nischi/MMM-Face-Reco-DNN/README.md

   - `sudo apt install libcap-dev`
 - install python dependencies
   - If you working with Bookworm you need to create first an virtual environment, please have a look in the next chapter
-  - `pip install face-recognition numpy dlib picamera2 opencv-python-headless`
+  - `pip install face-recognition numpy dlib picamera2 opencv-python`

 ### Some additional steps for Bookworm and above to run it with an virtual environment